 Who is your injector?

 What else should you consider when it comes to Botox safety?
 One of the most important factors is whether the practitioner performing the treatment is medically qualified.
-The fact that it has become such a popular - and more importantly, lucrative - treatment has been the driving factor for so many unqualified people offering the treatment in salons, basements, you name it.
+The fact that it has become such a popular - and more importantly, lucrative - treatment has been the driving factor for so many unqualified people offering the treatment in salons, basements, Botox parties, you name it.
 Though it's important to note that it is a prescription only medicine and should really only be done by medics.

 This is particularly worrying as very often these ‘practitioners’ give their services cheap price tags, which can make them very appealing to customers.
-But what many clients don’t realise is that cheaper most certainly isn’t better - especially when it comes to Botox.
+But what many clients don’t realise is that cheap Botox should be avoided.
 The old saying ‘you get what you pay’ for springs to mind here.
 And who wants a poor quality Botox job?
 After all, it’s on your face, which, let’s be honest, is quite hard to hide should it go wrong.
 Botox costs should vary from £175 to £300 per area, depending on the experience of the practitioner, the location and various other factors.
 If it's much lower than this, it should raise a red flag!

 Finding the right practitioner

 So, what should you be looking for to ensure you find a practitioner who will provide a sterling Botox treatment sans the worry of looking unrecognisable?
 Well, you should always be sure that the practitioner is medically qualified - and this is really important.
 They should know exactly where to inject to avoid devastating side effects, and how much to inject to avoid Botox poisoning and that unnatural, frozen look.

-So, if your local salon starts offering Botox overnight, this is probably not the best place to try it out.
+So, if your local beautician starts offering Botox overnight, this is probably not the best place to try it out.
 Understanding their qualifications, reading info about them and looking at ‘before and after’ photos showing their work are all worth doing before booking an appointment.